philpackmohr/git-paper/git.md

  1 file changed, 1 insertion(+)
 ```

 Git said that it performed a "Fast-forward" merge.
-The branch pointers "master" and "to-be-fast-forwarded" point to the same commit and the commit history is linear.
+The branch pointers "master" and "to-be-fast-forwarded" point now to the same commit and the commit history is linear.

 ### Recursive

 If you still reproduce the examples with the repository of the beginning (recommended), you should have a branch "my-test".
-If not, make it and put a file their (e.g. "test.txt").
+If not, make it and put a file there (e.g. "test.txt").

 Now merge: